bcgov/data-publication/pages/dps_bcdc_w_application.md

 **Resource Type**: Is the type of resource.

-+ This field is being reviewed to determine if required.
++ This field is being reviewed to determine if still provides value.
 + For Applications this may not be applicable and thus choose "Not Applicable".

 **Resource Access Method**: Describes how the end-user can access the application.